replit/kaboom/doc/14-spritemerge.md

-# Merging Sprites with kaboom
+# Merging sprites with Kaboom

-Kaboom is a fun library to use for creating simple games.

 In this tutorial, we are going to learn how to merge two different sprite images into one.
 This could be useful for games in which you would like your player character to have some cool features, like an armory or new clothing.

 ## Steps to follow

-We'll cover how to add the following:
+We'll cover the following:

-* Merge function
+* The merge function
-* Sprites
+* Adding sprites
-* Animation
+* Adding animation

-You can find the code we use in this tutorial at https://replit.com/@ritza/sprite-merge or try out the embedded repl below.
+You can find the code we use in this tutorial [in our repl](https://replit.com/@ritza/sprite-merge), or try out the embedded repl at the end of this tutorial.

 ![sprite merge](spritemerge.png)

 ## Getting started with the code

-The first thing we want to do is set up our game by loading the kaboom() library.
+The first thing we want to do is set up our game by loading the Kaboom library:

 ```javascript
 import kaboom from "kaboom";
 ```

-Before we initialize a kaboom context, we'll first create a merge function for our sprites.
+Before we initialize a Kaboom context, let's create a merge function for our sprites.

-## Merge Function
+## Merge function

-Let's create a function `mergeImg()`, that takes the URLs of the sprites we want to merge as an argument and returns a merged image.
+The `mergeImg()` function takes the URLs of the sprites we want to merge as an argument, and returns the merged image:

 ```javascript
 function mergeImg(urls) {